bennettscience/canvas-lms-mastery-helper/README.md

 ## Installation

-Instructions for deploying on a Linux VPS are on INSTALL.md.
+Instructions for deploying on a Linux VPS are on [INSTALL.md](INSTALL.md).

+## Contributing

+If you're interested in contributing, clone the repo and then install all dependencies with `poetry install` or `pip install -r requirements-dev.txt`.